xingziye/ASM-Instrumentation/README.md

 By setting the premain flag in manifest file, our program will now start from premain function.
 The premain method acts as a setup hook for the agent.
 It allows the agent to register a class transformer.
 When a class transformer is registered with the JVM, that transformer will receive the bytes of every class prior to the class being loaded in the JVM.

-ASM palys role here, when it visits any methods with annotation `@Important`, we record the field related to the method and modify any bytecode as you wish.
+ASM palys role here, when visitor visits any methods with annotation `@Important`, we record the field related to the method and modify any bytecode as you wish.
 Here we simply print any important methods' index of parameter that we care:

 ```java
     System.out.println(methodName);